3. Neural network

 The model parameters involve the parameters of each layer in the network architecture.

-As we have seen, a neural network might be composed of different types of layers, depending on the needs of the predictive model.
+As we have seen, a neural network may consist of various types of layers, depending on the requirements of the predictive model.

 Next, we describe each application type's most common neural network configurations.